Have you ever been to a concert or symphony where the musical experience left you speechless and overflowing with emotions, totally overwhelming you?

 For my fiftieth birthday (2007) my family blessed me with a trip to Colorado to attend a Wild at Heart Boot Camp retreat sponsored by Ransomed Heart Ministries.

 The Boot Camp was spawned off the highly acclaimed men’s book, Wild at Heart written by John Eldredge.
+In my opinion, a must read for every man.

 I attended the retreat in the summer of 2008 and made a repeat visit in the spring of 2009 (as they asked me to consider volunteering some time to work the weekend and attend again at a much reduced cost).

 It was during a journaling exercise on my second visit where the music inside of me began to be faintly heard.
+In the middle of the woods while journaling I heard an inner voice, the voice of God, speak to me.

 “It mattered to me.”